marc-olm/genai101/README.md

 - `requirements.txt`: Lists all Python dependencies
 - `setup.sh`: Setup script to configure the environment

+## References

+- RNNs parts are inspired by [rnn-effectiveness](https://karpathy.github.io/2015/05/21/rnn-effectiveness/) and code adapted from by [github.com/karpathy/char-rnn](https://github.com/karpathy/char-rnn) by Andrej Karpathy

 ## License

 This project is licensed under the [MIT License](license)